mmyszak999/ImagesAPI/README.md

 1. Clone repository:
 `$ git clone https://github.com/mmyszak999/ImagesAPI/`
 2. In the 'config' directory create '.env' file
-3. Set the values of environmental variables (you can copy the content from '.env.template' file)
+3. In '.env' set the values of environment variables (you can copy the content from '.env.template' file)
-4. In the root directory type:
+4. To build the project, in the root directory type:
 `$ make build`
 5. In order to run project type:
 `$ make up`